jpaulm/fbp-etl/README.md

 (actual class name can use periods or slashes...)

 replacing `Paul` by your user name!
 Also you may need to update some of the version numbers - check with Maven.

+If necessary, go into `services.msc`, and restart MySQL.

 ### Steps